raven-elizabeth/raven-elizabeth/README.md

 # About me
+Hi!
+I'm looking to further my knowledge and integrate within the coding community.

 I am currently completing Harvard's CS50x course.
 I have already begun exploring HTML5, CSS and Javascript, but I also enjoy learning Python.
-In the long term, I'm looking to develop my own portfolio website and break into software development.
+In the long term, I aim to develop my own portfolio website and break into software development.

 <!--
 **raven-elizabeth/raven-elizabeth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.